MALLORCA NOW

 Palma Retail Therapy

-Visit our in depth guide to the City Shops if you are feeling extravangant!
+See our in depth guide to the City Shops if you are feeling extravangant.

 Taberna de la BovedaRestaurante El Tunelpalma city street cafe

-Many offer Spanish Tapas on as well as traditional
+You will find Tapas on many menus as well as traditional

 Paella and local sausage specialities such as Butifarra and Sobrasada.

-Unlike many Cities in Europe you find excellent lunch deals, 2 or 3 courses with wine, water and bread (Menu del Dia).
-This is normally served from 1300-1500
+Unlike many Cities in Europe you find excellent lunch deals on offer, 2 or 3 courses with wine, water and bread (Menu del Dia).
+This is normally served from 1300-1500 at a price of around 20-30 euros.
+Restaurants usually display boards with their daily menu listed.

-See our selection of where to eat in Palma here
+Check out our selection of where to eat in Palma

 Visit Portixol